l1a/dog/README.md

     $ cargo build
     $ cargo test

-- The [just](https://github.com/casey/just) command runner can be used to run some helpful development commands, in a manner similar to `make`.
-Run `just --list` to get an overview of what’s available.

-- If you are compiling a copy for yourself, be sure to run `cargo build --release` or `just build-release` to benefit from release-mode optimisations.
+- If you are compiling a copy for yourself, be sure to run `cargo build --release` to benefit from release-mode optimisations.
 Copy the resulting binary, which will be in the `target/release` directory, into a folder in your `$PATH`.
 `/usr/local/bin` is usually a good choice.